jacklinquan/usbserial4a/README.md

 # usbserial4a
 Python package for Kivy Android USB serial port.

-For the moment it only supports FTDI devices.

 Drivers in roadmap are listed below:
 * FTDI serial driver - done and tested with FT230X.
 * CDC ACM serial driver - done and tested with MCP2200.